engrmazharjan/robo-friends/README.md

-# Implemented using 'Class Components'
+# Implemented using Funcational components with hooks

 # Getting Started with Create React App